 Also, never disclose your password to anyone.
 A Coinbase employee will NEVER ask for your password.

-Take advantage of the 2-factor authentication (2FA) services we offer, either an extra SMS login code, or a TOTP app like Google Authenticator.
+Take advantage of the 2-factor authentication (2FA) services we offer, either an extra SMS login code, or a TOTP app like Google Authenticator or a security key.
 This can be enabled on your Security

 page by adding Authenticator or a phone number.
 You can also enable 2-factor authentication codes when sending

 as an extra security measure.